 Is This Really “Positive?”

-A simple listing on the “positive list” does not guarantee a favourable price point for a company’s product.
-Nearly all new price determinations in Spain today (80 percent) are based on external reference pricing for innovative products.
+A simple listing on the “positive list” does not guarantee a favorable price point for a company’s product.
+In fact, nearly all new price determinations in Spain today (80 percent) are based on external reference pricing for innovative products.

-While reference pricing is common across Europe, it’s not always clear in Spain which country’s price is to be used as the reference price.
+While reference pricing is common across Europe, it is not always clear in Spain which country’s price is to be used as the reference price.
 The committee may decide based on the lowest available price in the EU.